 - Develop basic skills needed to design and execute experimental projects.

-- Develop technological solutions to meet social needs using electrical engineering principles, tools and practices.
+- Develop technological capability to meet social needs using electrical engineering principles, tools and practices.

 - Develop ability to formulate problems/projects and to plan a process for solution by taking advantage of diverse technical knowledge and skills.

-- Develop the ability to organize and present information and to write and speak effective English.
+- Develop the ability to organize and present information and to write and speak effectively.